-When Joel Momberg isn’t pounding out a mean New Orleans-flavored boogie-woogie on the nearest piano, he’s setting the tone as Chief Executive Officer for the University of South Florida Foundation.
+When Joel Momberg wasn't pounding out a mean New Orleans-flavored boogie-woogie on the nearest piano, he was setting the tone as Chief Executive Officer for the University of South Florida Foundation.
 But Momberg’s hands have done far more than shape the historic direction of the recently completed billion-dollar USF Unstoppable Campaign, or raising money and raising the profile of All Children’s Hospital into a community treasure during his 30 years in executive leadership positions – helping create iconic events such as the Children’s Miracle Network Telethon, the Taste of Pinellas and Regional Emmy-winning children’s music.
 They have been busy working the keyboard of his trusty laptop to produce his second novel, Sammy, a lively and unique mystery set in his native New Orleans.
 It follows his 2013 debut novel Home Movies, a whodunit that unfolds on the familiar territory of St. Pete Beach.
 Momberg resides in St. Petersburg with wife Debbie, and has three children – Nicole, Alissa, and Josh – and three grandchildren (two more are on the way!).
 Both books draw from Momberg’s rich life experience with engaging plot lines and characters from his fertile imagination.

 Sammy Levine, 86-year-old resident of Star of David nursing home, was not happy with his daily existence and dreamed of taking one last trip with his wife Esther (who presently resided in an urn on the third shelf in his room).
 Sammy was careful about not exposing his plan to anyone, especially his son, Barry, who dutifully visited regularly and tried to make sure that he lived out his remaining days comfortably.